ImageMagick v6 Examples --

 ?>

-Or try one of the fonts listed from the first test page.
-On my Solaris Test Server I noticed that the 'Utopia' font set was available so I can try to create a label with it.
+For example on a Solaris Server I had available at this time, I noticed that the 'Utopia' font set was available so I was able to try to create a label with that font...

 <?php